SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Tips/Tips.md

 ### Migrating from Spec 1.0
-Here is a little list of points that you should consider when you migrate your applications from Spec 1.0 to Spec2.
+Here is a little list of points that you should consider when you migrate your applications from Spec 1.0 to Spec 2.0.

 ##### Picking the right superclass